hocbigg/asian-studies/README.md

 Note: When there are courses or books that don't fit into the curriculum but are otherwise of high quality, they belong in [extras/courses](extras/courses.md), [extras/readings](extras/readings.md) or [extras/other_curricula](extras/other_curricula.md).

-**Process**.
-Students can work through the curriculum alone or in groups, in order or out of order.

-- We recommend doing all courses in **Core**, only skipping a course when you are certain that you've already learned the material previously.
-- For simplicity, we recommend working through courses (especially Core) in order from top to bottom.
-Some students choose to study multiple courses at a time in order to vary the material they are working on in a day/week.
-- The courses in the Advanced section are electives.
-Choose one track to specialize in and complete all the courses listed under it.

 **[How to contribute](/CONTRIBUTING.html)**

 # Communities

 - Forums:

   - [H-Asia (H-Net Discussion Network)](https://networks.h-net.org/h-asia)
   - [Association for Asian Studies Community Forum](https://community.asianstudies.org/home)